jdorn/json-editor/README.md

 *  Radio button version of the `select` editor
 *  Autosuggest for strings (like enum, but not restricted to those values)
 *  Better editor for arrays of strings (tag editor)
-*  Canvas based image editor that produces Base64 data urls
+*  Canvas based image editor that produces Base64 data URLs

 Custom Validation